Surgery for metastatic bowel cancer

 The surgeon puts a tube with a light at the end (colonoscope) into your bowel through the back passage (rectum).
 This is called a colonoscopy.

 The surgeon uses the colonoscope to see where the blockage is and pushes a stent through it.
 The stent expands and holds the bowel open so poo can pass through again.
 The stent stays in place to keep the bowel open.
-It relieves symptoms and gives your surgeon time to plan surgery to remove the blocked part of the bowel.
+It relieves symptoms and either:

 Removing the blockage